 Have you heard about the fourth trimester?

-I’ll explain it to you in a way you might immediately see why it’s so beneficial.
+I’ll explain it in a way you might immediately understand why it’s so beneficial.

 Imagine what the third trimester of pregnancy would be like for your baby.